 As Will is stumbling home in shock, his cut bonds still around his wrists and the lynching noose encircling his neck, he encounters a white couple being violently assaulted.
 In that decisive moment, Will throws on the hood, charges into the fray, and beats the thugs senseless, saving the couple.
 They tell the story to a local newspaper that writes up the incident with florid enthusiasm.

-Will reads the news article at home with his wife June (Danielle Deadwyler), an understanding, passionate journalist who before this incident, points out to Will how angry he is and that, given that he remembers watching his parents’ murder, he is entitled to his anger.
-She compels him to use the hood that was employed in his near murder to get the justice he is otherwise denied, with the addition of skin-lightening makeup around his eyes so that nobody will notice his blackness from the eye holes in the hood.
+Will reads the news article at home with his wife June (Danielle Deadwyler), an understanding, passionate journalist who before this incident, points out to Will how angry he is and that, given that he remembers watching his parents' murder, he is entitled to his anger.
+She compels him to use the hood that was employed in his near murder to get the justice he is otherwise denied, with the addition of skin-lightening makeup around his eyes so that nobody will notice his blackness.

 And this is the story of how a black man, Will Reeves, becomes Hooded Justice, the first superhero.

 Rather, this is the simplest explanation.
 Telling the full story has taken most of the first half of this season.
 But returning to Lindelof's guiding intention of "trolling the idea of the white savior," as he put it, making Will Reeves Hooded Justice is multi-layered rebellious act.

 First, it points out the poisonous effect of the entertainment industry's decades of whitewashing.

 Moore addresses this head on in a 2017 interview that began recirculating a week or two ago, in which he specifically indicts the theatrical superhero franchise trend: